TEAMS PERFORM FOR INVESTORS. I GET THE TRUTH.

 Track record

-This is built from real operating experience—shipping, scaling teams, and making hard calls under pressure.
+This is built from real operating experience shipping, scaling teams, and making hard calls under pressure.

 Focus

 Execution risk, team dynamics, and operating systems that raise the probability of shipping.
+I specialize in identifying structural issues that leadership can't see or teams won't surface.

 Case examples

 Examples are intentionally anonymized.
 The point is decision logic, not private details.
+Full case studies available on request.

 FAQ